woloski/nodeonazure-blog/articles/running-mongodb-on-azure-and-connect-from-a-nodejs-web-app.markdown

 Date: Wed Jan 18 2012 18:00:00 GMT-0300
 Node: v0.6.6

 This post explains the basic steps you need to follow to make that your Node Web application starts storing the data in MongoDB Replica Sets, hosted on Windows Azure.
-For this, we'll use the new [Windows Azure tools for MongoDB and Node.js](), which contains some useful `ps` cmdlets that can (and will) save you a lot of time when developing.
+For this, we'll use the new [Windows Azure tools for MongoDB and Node.js](), which contains some useful `PowerShell` CmdLets thatwill save you valuable time.

-We part from a node web application that uses the [mongodb-native](https://github.com/christkv/node-mongodb-native) driver to access a MongoDB Server, and in the next few lines, we'll add support to connect to Replica Sets stored in Azure.
-You can download the client from [here](https://github.com/nanovazquez/common/movies-app.zip) (run a `npm install` after you extract the code to download the necessary modules).
+We start from a node web application that uses the [mongodb-native](https://github.com/christkv/node-mongodb-native) driver to access a MongoDB Server.
+We'll add support to connect to Replica Sets running on Windows Azure.

-##The steps
+If you want to read more about the integration between Windows Azure and Mongo Db read the [Getting Started Guide - Node.js with Storage on MongoDB](http://www.interoperabilitybridges.com/Azure/Getting_Started_Guide_Node_with_MongoDB.asp) and the [documentation from 10gen](http://www.mongodb.org/display/DOCS/MongoDB+on+Azure).

+## How it works

+This is how mongo db works in Azure and node.js:

+* MongoDb will run the native binaries on a worker role and will store the data in Windows Azure storage using [Windows Azure Drive](https://www.windowsazure.com/en-us/develop/net/fundamentals/cloud-storage/#drives) (basically a hard disk mounted on Azure Page blobs)
+* The good thing about using Azure Storage is that the data is [georeplicated](http://blogs.msdn.com/b/windowsazurestorage/archive/2011/09/15/introducing-geo-replication-for-windows-azure-storage.aspx).
+It will also make backup easier because of the snapshot feature of blob storage (which is not a copy but a diff).
+* It will use the local hard disk in the VM (local resources in the Azure jargon) to store the log files and a local cache.
+* You can scale out to multiple Mongo Replica Sets by increasing the instance count of the Mongo Db role
+* So how the application that will connect to the Mongo replica set will know the IP address of each replica set.
+The way it works is, there is a [startup task](http://msdn.microsoft.com/en-us/library/windowsazure/hh180155.aspx) that runs a small executable every time a new instance is started in your application.
+That executable will gather the IP address of each instance running the replica set using `RoleEnviroment.Roles["ReplicaSetRole"].Instances[i].InstanceEndpoints.IPEndpoint` and write it down to a json file in the root folder of the role.
+Then there will be a module in node.js that will be listen for changes in that file.
+This module will provide a method to obtain the replica set addresses to use with the mongo driver.
+On the other hand, if there was an increase or decrease in the instance count the executable will use the `RoleEnvironment.Changed` event and will rewrite the json file with the new info.
+They had to do all that because it is not possible to access the `RoleEnvironment` API from node yet.
+* And last but not least, it all works in the emulator

+##How to configure Mongo with Windows Azure

-First, you will need to create the MongoDB role that will take care of manage the Replica Sets.
-Each instance of this role will manage a Replica Set Node that stores data in a [Windows Azure Drive](https://www.windowsazure.com/en-us/develop/net/fundamentals/cloud-storage/#drives).
-Open the **Windows PowerShell for MongoDB Node.js** window from the **Start Menu**, navigate to the folder where you placed the **nodejs-web-app** and type the following command:
+The first step is to create the MongoDB role (it is a worker role) that will  run the Replica Sets.
+Open `Windows PowerShell for MongoDB Node.js` and navigate to the folder where you placed have your azure-node application.
+Type the following command:

     Add-AzureMongoWorkerRole ReplicaSetRole 3

-This will create a worker role named **ReplicaSetRole** with 3 role instances, but you can use the amount you want (is recommended to use more than 2, 1 instance is the equivalent to a stand-alone server)
+This will create a worker role named **ReplicaSetRole** with 3 instances.
+You can use the amount you want but in production is recommended to use at least 3 for failover, 1 instance is the equivalent to a stand-alone server.

-Next, we will connect both Client and Server roles, using the next command:
+Next, we will link both the node app (in this case `sample-web`) and the mongo roles, using the following command:

     Join-AzureNodeRoleToMongoRole sample-web ReplicaSetRole

-This is what the cmdlet does to the web role:
+This is what the CmdLet will do:

-* Adds two [configuration settings](http://msdn.microsoft.com/en-us/library/windowsazure/ee758710.aspx#ConfigurationSettings) named RoleName & EndpointName.
-These settings will be used to connect to the Replica Sets.
+* Add two [configuration settings](http://msdn.microsoft.com/en-us/library/windowsazure/ee758710.aspx#ConfigurationSettings) named RoleName & EndpointName.
-* Adds a startup task that launches the AzureEndpointsAgent.exe.
+* Add a startup task that launches the AzureEndpointsAgent.exe that do all the work we described in the first section.
-* Installs the **AzureEndpoints** module.
+* Install the **azureEndpoints** module (that will read the json file and provide the replcia set info).

-Now that we have both roles connected, let's add some code.
-We've already included the mongodb driver's code because what changes is how the client the client connects to the Replica Set Server, the rest is handled as usual.
-Open to the **moviesProvider.js** file, and add the following code inside the MoviesProvider constructor:
+Now that we have both roles linked, let's add some code to connect to the replica set.

     // Create mongodb azure endpoint
     // TODO: Replace 'ReplicaSetRole' with your MongoDB role name (ReplicaSetRole is the default)